NornirAS/HACKATHON_2023/README.md

 # Brain & Nornir Hackathon 2023

 Build a collection of services for processing data, analyzing trends, and triggering actions based on certain conditions.
 By adding new services to the network it becomes smarter.
 Each team will build services to provide some value to the Hive network.
 There are no limitations on the type of service.
+The main criteria is to present a real world use case your solution for some problem.

+Connection to the network: Make your solution accessible for the world and by other applications.
+Use HIVE to tranfer data.
+Each team should have minimum two HIVE services.

+Hardware: Sensors, screens, micro-controllers, any physical device that can be connected to the network(WiFi).

+Software: UI, Database, AI.

+Smoke Alarm Example:
+- Sensors, capute the data.
+- Store data.
+- Train AI to detect smoke from give data set.
+- Provide output if smoke is detected 1 if not 0.
+- Student kit can be used to display smoke detected output(change display color).

 ## Setup